 Are the courses catered?

-The farm venue has really nice wild camping and also various wagons, cabins, bell tents with wood stoves for glamping.
-You’ll find all details here.
+Camping on site (end of April- Oct): the farm venue has really nice wild camping and also various glamping options: wagons, cabins, bell tents, all with wood stoves.

-Accommodation isn’t included in the course price, but there’s a special offer for camping if you’re attending a course.
-Details about that are sent to you with your booking confirmation.
+Accommodation isn’t included in the course price, but there’s a special offer for camping (but not glamping) if you’re attending a course (details in your booking confirmation).